hphelion/documentation/devplatform/workbook/database/database.java.md

 ##Deploy the Application
 Use the Helion client to deploy your app to Helion Development Platform.
-If you have Eclipse installed, you have the option to use the [plugin](/helion/devplatform/eclipse/).
+If you are using Eclipse, you can optionally use the [plugin](/helion/devplatform/eclipse/) to deploy.

 1. Open the [Helion command-line interface (CLI)](/als/v1/user/reference/client-ref/)
 2. Ensure that you are logged in to your desired environment.  <br>If you are not, execute `helion login`